jqwik-team/jqwik/docs/README.md

 - Every additional feature must solve a _real testing problem_ that cannot be tackled by existing mechanism in a reasonably simple way.
-- Keeping the design simpler - and thereby more maintainable - is a feature itself and will often prevail over adding another feature of unprove or rather esoteric value.
+- Keeping the design simpler - and thereby more maintainable - is a feature itself and will often prevail over adding another feature of unproven or rather esoteric value.
 - [Microtests](https://www.industriallogic.com/blog/history-microtests/)
   are the foundation of scalable and maintainable Agile test automation.